 Our recommendation is to go beyond sufficient storage – more is better.
 Cultivating a tidy room is a valuable habit to instil early on.
 Ensure there's ample space for toys and books; it's important for children to have designated spots for their belongings.

 Considering kids' daily essentials like clothes, books, toys, and activity items, each should have a designated shelf.
 Also, factor in your child's height when selecting furniture and fixtures – reachable handles make their daily routines easier.

 By this we mean to add some activity area, maybe build a hut, instrument of their choice or puzzles or pool on the balcony.
 Something that should encourage their cognitive development must be added to the room.
 With time and interest, the activity may change or you may shuffle through a few, at one point in time.
 During their growing years, kids are full of energy and it's a great time to experiment through the options to see where the interest lies and grows with time.

 Layers are your best friend:

-Adding theme and vibes to your kid's bedroom is easier said than done and there's no one trick that you can apply while doing so.
+In how to make a kid-friendly room you should Add theme and vibes to your kid's bedroom is easier said than done and there's no one trick that you can apply while doing so.
 But one way to make this hectic task much easier is surely layers.
-Layers are fabric like curtains, bedsheets, rugs or dry sheets that are must-haves in a bedroom.
-They help you add the colors in your room décor while leaving enough space for experimentation, also, they help you change the look of the room often with a pocket-friendly budget and have a wide variety of options.
+Layers are fabrics like curtains, bedsheets, rugs or dry sheets that are must-haves in a bedroom.
+They help you add colours to your room décor while leaving enough space for experimentation, also, they help you change the look of the room often with a pocket-friendly budget and have a wide variety of options.

 The correct definition of this point depends on you and your child.
 Every child is unique and their room, room décor and room accessories must complement their unique identity and style.
-By adding some art pieces or leaving the space for imagination will help you change the mood of the room from boring to brilliant.
+Adding some art pieces or leaving space for imagination will help you change the mood of the room from boring to brilliant.